NEXT GENERATION SERVICE MANAGEMENT SYSTEM

 - The detailed reporting obligations are moved from the service reporting clause to the clauses in which the reports are most likely to be created

 - A reduced number of documented procedures are required

 The new service management system (SMS) of ISO/IEC 20000-1 shows additional processes and increased emphasis on aspects such as leadership, risks and planning.

 More Processes, Fewer Requirements

-At first glance, the new standard appears to be more extensive and have become more complex; the 2011 version requires 14 processes and the 2018 version implies the need for 20 processes.
+At first glance, the new standard appears to be more extensive and have become more complex; the 2011 version requires 14 processes and the 2018 version implies the need for 20 processes or practices.
 However, the requirements for the respective process topics are much less and the documentation requirements have been greatly reduced from 256 to 212.
 This allows organizations to define their processes much more freely.
 The standard is now more geared to effective service management than to its detailed descriptions.

 As a result, the focus now is much more on topics such as leadership & commitment, risk management, service planning, and performance evaluation and improvement.

 Easier To Comply With